rails/rails/guides/source/getting_started.md

 way to do things, and it's designed to encourage that way - and in some cases to discourage alternatives.
 If you learn "The Rails Way" you'll probably discover a tremendous increase in productivity.
-If you persist in bringing old habits from other languages to your Rails development, and trying to use patterns you learned elsewhere, you may have a less happy experience.
+If you persist in bringing old habits from other languages to your Rails development and trying to use patterns you learned elsewhere, you may have a less happy experience.

 The Rails philosophy includes two major guiding principles: